ripred/Coder-X/plan.md

 ## Best Practices & Design Decisions

 - Use Ollama for local models; fallback to `llama-cpp-python` or `transformers` if needed.
-- Secure, encrypted API key storage.
+- Secure, encrypted key storage.
 - Model storage location is user-configurable and can be any attached drive.
 - All config changes available via CLI, shell, and config file.
 - Modular code for easy extension and maintenance.